 In this subsection, we consider to train a fully-connected 2-layer net with 50 hidden units (784-50-10) neural networks with MNIST\footnote{\url{http://deeplearning.net/data/mnist/}}, a benchmark dataset of handwritten digits.
 We used softmax output, sigmoid hidden functions, and the cross-entropy error function.
-The $l_2$ regularizer parameter $\lambda = 10^{-3}$, suggested in \cite{SVRG-nonconvex}.
+The $l_2$ regularization parameter $\lambda = 10^{-3}$, suggested in \cite{SVRG-nonconvex}.

 We compare our algorithm STRME with STORM\cite{STORM}.
-As in the previous subsection, we construct two versions of STRME: one which only computes the stochastic gradients and set $B_k = 0$ is the first order version, the other one which in addition to the stochastic gradient, computes the quasi-Newton matrix $B_k$ to approximate the true Hessian matrix is the second order version.
-Besides, we make an implementation of the SdLBFGS \cite{SdLBFGS}, which is an efficient second order algorithm for the nonconvex problem, to compare with STRME and STORM.
+As in the previous subsection, we construct two versions of STRME: one which only computes the stochastic gradients and set $B_k = 0$ is the first-order version, the other one which in addition to the stochastic gradient, computes the quasi-Newton matrix $B_k$ to approximate the true Hessian matrix is the second-order version.
+Besides, we make an implementation of the SdLBFGS \cite{SdLBFGS}, which is an efficient second-order algorithm for the non-convex problem, to compare with STRME and STORM.